-On Track is the school's internal isolation system that is used for more serious poor behaviour choices and before a fixed term exclusion.
-If a student fails their On-Track day or refuses to go into On Track, they will be issued with an off-site intervention or a fixed term exclusion at the discretion of the headteacher.
+On Track is the school's internal isolation system that is used for more serious poor behaviour choices and before a suspension.
+If a student fails their On-Track day or refuses to go into On Track, they will be issued with an off-site intervention or a suspension at the discretion of the headteacher.